ucrcsedept/course-support/VSCode-Debugging-Part-2/VSCodeDebuggingPart2.md

 ```
 *Before you do anything: can you guess what the output will be?*

-Set your breakpoint to be the call to `d0();` in `main` and run the debugger, and keep an eye on the call stack tab in the bottom left corner. **Make sure you use "Step Into" here!
+Set your breakpoint to be the call to `_do();` in `main` and run the debugger, and keep an eye on the call stack tab in the bottom left corner. **Make sure you use "Step Into" here!
 Using "Step Over" will just skip the whole program, as it will step over all the functions at once.** As the functions are called, they are added to the "top" of the call stack, then once that function is done, it goes to the previous function it was called from, and this continues.
 This kind of visualization will make it easier to see recursion.

 Even without a recursive function, it is still useful to have the call stack visualized when you have several "nested" function calls, so you can tell where you will return to once each function call is finished.
 You can click each function call on the call stack to see exactly where the function was called, and with what parameters/variable values.
 It will be especially useful in programs that are larger in scope, as you can tell if a program is working as expected quickly (or what is going wrong) by examining the call stack.